Many of our training providers have started planning on reopening their doors in a safe way.

 As a result, we felt it was necessary to make a decision on turning our assessments back on to help students progress through AAT qualifications.

-Many assessment centres reopen from 29 June 2020 but they will be functioning in a very different manner than they were before.
-So what will socially distanced assessments look like and what is the key info you need to be aware of?
+What will socially distanced assessments look like and what is the key info you need to be aware of?

 Here we run through what you can expect and how you get ready to nail that assessment.